sbohlen/Take-Home-Engineering-Challenge/README.md

 To setup the necessary database, perform the following steps:

+> **TODO: create and publish a container image having the already-setup/configured SQL Server and containing already-hydrated table data to accelerate the rapid-evaluate/solution-exploration use-case.**

 1. Deploy Microsoft SQL Server 2019 or later [as described here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 The choice to deploy [Azure SQL](https://azure.microsoft.com/en-us/products/azure-sql/) or on-prem (e.g., licensed, free trial, developer edition, or express edition) is entirely up to you.
 Each have difference pros and cons, but this project does not require any feature/capability that is in any way _unique_ to any of the various SQL Server product offerings.

    > Note: a low-friction way to get up and running with your own SQL Server instance may be to deploy [the Microsoft-provided pre-built Docker Container image for SQL Server](https://hub.docker.com/_/microsoft-mssql-server).